 Serious aquarists and those who are willing to make the biggest investments should invest in an external overflow box.
 There are currently compact designs that have a small footprint inside your tank, and would still perform exceptionally to keep your aquarium in perfect condition.

 There are 2 disadvantages associated with this type of overflow boxes.
 The first one is that you can’t install your aquarium to the wall because your overflow box will stick out.
 The second one is that you will have to drill the glass or hire someone to drill it before you’re able to install the overflow box.

-Overflow boxes are self-regulating, and this means that it won’t drain more water than the amount that flows into it.
+Overflow boxes are self-regulating, and this means that they won’t drain more water than the amount that flows into them.
 This is why you need to make sure that the overflow box you’re picking is suitable for the return pipe you’re buying.